CyanLaser/CyanPlayerObjectPool/README.md

 ## Pool Event Listener

-The PlayerObjectPool can send optional events to a listener UdonBehaviour so that you can handle different callbacks.
+The PlayerObjectAssigner can send optional events to a listener UdonBehaviour so that you can handle different callbacks.
-- _OnAssignmentChanged - This event is called whenever an object has been assigned to an owner or when an object has been unassigned.
 - _OnLocalPlayerAssigned - This event is called whenever the local player has been assigned their object.
 Use this event to enable external features that require the local player to have an assigned object.
 - _OnPlayerAssigned - This event is called when any player is assigned a pool object.
-When using this event, if the program has a public int variable named "playerAssignedId", a public VRCPlayerAPI variable named "playerAssignedPlayer", or a public UdonBehaviour variable named "playerAssignedPoolObject", it will be set before the event is called.
+When using this event, if the program has a public VRCPlayerAPI variable named "playerAssignedPlayer" or a public UdonBehaviour variable named "playerAssignedPoolObject", it will be set before the event is called.
 - _OnPlayerUnassigned - This event is called when any player's object has been unassigned.
-When using this event, if the program has a public int variable named "playerUnassignedId", a public VRCPlayerAPI variable named "playerUnassignedPlayer",  or a public UdonBehaviour variable named "playerUnassignedPoolObject", it will be set before the event is called.
+When using this event, if the program has a public VRCPlayerAPI variable named "playerUnassignedPlayer"  or a public UdonBehaviour variable named "playerUnassignedPoolObject", it will be set before the event is called.

 ## UdonGraph and CyanTrigger Helper Methods

-The PlayerObjectPool script contains a few helper methods that can be used with UdonGraph and CyanTrigger.
+The PlayerObjectAssigner script contains a few helper methods that can be used with UdonGraph and CyanTrigger.
 For these methods, you will need to use SetProgramVariable on the pool to set the required input and GetProgramVariable to get the output.
 See the example scenes for more details

 - _GetPlayerPooledObjectEvent